mgechev/blog.mgechev.com/content/post/2025-04-19-llm-first-framework.md

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/hphNsJkfrSM?si=DmBTC8RNkrtCV7H1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Here's the first draft of the system prompt I came up with:
+The first (and only) draft of the system prompt I came up with:

 ```txt
 You are a senior web developer who is expert in using signals in JavaScript.
 Create an application